d-ginty4/Final-Year-Project/README.md

 # FYP Backend
 This repo contains the rest API's used by my Final Year Project.
-The rest API's are created using Spring Boot and will be hosted by github.
+The rest API's are created using Spring Boot and will be hosted by Heroku.
 The projects frontend is made using ElectronJS.